-- Α. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for review and approval of the Executive Director, a drainage and runoff control plan.
+A. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for review and approval of the Executive Director, a drainage and runoff control plan.
 The drainage and runoff control plan shall show that all roof drainage, including roof gutters, collection drains, and sub-drain systems for all landscape and hardscape improvements for the residence and all yard areas, shall be collected on site for discharge to the street through piping without allowing water to percolate into the ground.
 If such a system for conveying site drainage to the street currently does not exist, the applicant shall be responsible for installing a drainage and runoff control system which conforms to the plan as approved by the Executive Director within ninety (90) days of issuance of this permit.
-The applicant shall maintain the functionality of the approved drainage and runoff control plan to assure that water is collected and discharged to the street without percolating into the ground. - B. The permittees shall undertake development in accordance with the approved final plan.
+The applicant shall maintain the functionality of the approved drainage and runoff control plan to assure that water is collected and discharged to the street without percolating into the ground.

+B. The permittees shall undertake development in accordance with the approved final plan.
 Any proposed changes to the approved final plan shall be reported to the Executive Director.
 No changes to the approved final plan shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.

-6. RETAINING WALL DESIGN
+6. RETAINING WALL LANDCAPING

-- A. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for the review and approval of the Executive Director, final plans for the retaining wall.
-To minimize the visual impact of manmade structures on the natural bluff, the retaining wall shall blend in with the color and texture of the surrounding terrain.
-The retaining wall shall also be screened through the placement of native plants at the base of the retaining wall which can grow to a height of at least twenty feet and the use of native vegetation at the top of the retaining wall that can cascade down the face of the wall. - B. The permittees shall undertake development in accordance with the approved final plan.
-Any proposed changes to the approved final plan shall be reported to the Executive Director.
-No changes to the approved final plan shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.
+- A. The applicant shall submit, for the review and approval of the Executive Director, final plans for landscaping to screen the retaining wall.
+To minimize the visual impact of manmade structures on the natural bluff, the retaining wall shall blend with the color of the surrounding terrain.
+The retaining wall shall be screened through the placement of native plants at the base of the retaining wall which can grow to a height of at least twenty feet and the use of native vegetation at the top of the retaining wall that can cascade down the face of the wall. - B. Two monitoring reports shall be submitted, for the review and approval of the Executive Director, assessing the effectiveness of the vegetative screening.
+The first report shall be submitted at the end of the fifth growing season following issuance of this permit.
+The second report at the end of the tenth growing season following issuance of this permit.
+These reports shall assess the success of the vegetative screening and make recommendations for resolving any deficiencies.
+If either of the monitoring reports conclude that substantial changes to the landscaping plan are required to screen the wall, the changes shall be submitted to the Executive Director for a determination as to whether the proposed revisions require an amendment to this permit pursuant to section "C" of this special condition.